simon816/PHPDeobfuscator/README.md

 The deobfuscated output is printed to STDOUT.

+#### Batch Processing

+Create a "toDeobfuscate" directory and put the files or directories you wish to deobfuscate inside it.
+Run `bash batchDeobfuscate.sh`.
+It will create a "deobfuscated" directory with the outputs.
+If the "deobfuscated" directory already exists, it will clear it before running.

 ### Web Server

 `index.php` outputs a simple textarea to paste the PHP code into.
 Deobfuscated code is printed when the form is submitted